Tera Melos: Early years (2004–2007)

 The band formed in 2004 after the breakup of Nick Reinhart and Nathan Latona's former band No Regard.
 Jeff Worms and Vince Rogers joined shortly thereafter.
 Tera Melos rehearsed for nearly a full year before choosing to debut live.
 The band had initially intended to recruit a vocalist but did not settle on one and chose to carry on as an instrumental band for the next several years.
 After releasing a four-song demo, their untitled debut full-length was released on October 4, 2005.
-The album is composed of eight tracks that are all instrumental.
+The album is composed of eight instrumental tracks.
 In 2010, it was re-issued on Sargent House.
 While some of the tracks on the album feature distorted vocals that are somewhat undecipherable, guitarist Nick Reinhart started contributing more prominent vocals to the music with the release of their 2007 split with By the End of Tonight, called Complex Full of Phantoms.
 The album was named one of the most overlooked albums of 2005 by AP magazine.

-Right before they started recording their second EP Drugs to the Dear Youth, one of the guitarists, Jeff Worms, left the band.
+Right before they started recording their second EP, Drugs to the Dear Youth, guitarist Jeff Worms left the band.
 On January 19, 2007, Tera Melos released the EP on Sargent House.
-Called ‘Drugs’ for short, the EP took a step away from the band's previous sound into more progressive and original regions.
+Called Drugs for short, the EP took a step away from the band's previous sound into more progressive and original territory.
 They then embarked on their first national tour.

-Later in the year, the band contributed five songs to a split EP with the Houston, Texas band "By the End of Tonight".
+Later in the year, the band contributed five songs to a split EP with the Houston, Texas band By The End Of Tonight.
 Released on Temporary Residence Limited, Complex Full of Phantoms was the first release to feature prominent vocals in Tera Melos songs.
-Tours with By the End of Tonight and Facing New York followed.
+Tours with By The End Of Tonight and Facing New York followed.